mayaheartsu/dotfiles/readme.md

 https://github.com/ChrisTitusTech/ArchTitus/

-my entire hyprland setup is based 1amSimp1e's work and credit is v much due for that.
+my entire hyprland setup is based on 1amSimp1e's work and credit is v much due for that.

 ^^ please refer to their readme for detailed installation instructions & font downloads. ^^